GCT-WDPKR/GCT-WDPKR.github.io/_pages/en/portfolio.md

     title: "Image 2 title caption"
 ---

-This is an example of two birch trees being freefall section felled.
+**Freefall section felled**

-{% include gallery id="gallery_one" caption="This is a sample gallery with **Markdown support**." %}
+{% include gallery id="gallery_one" caption="This is an example of two birch trees being *freefall section felled*." %}

-Here, we have storm damage causing a large limb failure on this beautiful Monterrey Pine in the middle of Cholet.
-With a stone wall, road, telephone and electrical lines nearby the limb needed to be rigged down.
+**Rigged limb removal**

-{% include gallery id="gallery_two" caption="This is a sample gallery with **Markdown support**." %}
+{% include gallery id="gallery_two" caption="Here, we have storm damage causing a large limb failure on this beautiful Monterrey Pine in the middle of Cholet.
+With a stone wall, road, telephone and electrical lines nearby the limb needed to be *rigged* down." %}

-Multiple takedowns and a crown lift for this farm renovation project.
-Buildings and telephone lines close by necessitated freefall section felling.
+**Crown lift & multiple freefall section felling**

-{% include gallery id="gallery_three" caption="This is a sample gallery with **Markdown support**." %}
+{% include gallery id="gallery_three" caption="Multiple takedowns and a *crown lift* for this farm renovation project.
+Buildings and telephone lines close by necessitated *freefall section felling*." %}

-Storm damage resulted in the removal of one of the Scots Pines and the deadwooding of the other, along with the oak.
-Hard cut back of the hazel and a crown thinning for the apple tree in the understory resulted in a safer, brighter, and more harmonious garden.
+**Serveral types of prunning and the felling of a hazrdous tree**

-{% include gallery id="gallery_four" caption="This is a sample gallery with **Markdown support**." %}
+{% include gallery id="gallery_four" caption="Storm damage resulted in the removal of one of the Scots Pines and the *deadwooding* of the other, along with the oak.
+Hard *crown reduction* of the hazel and *crown thinning* for the apple tree in the understory resulted in a safer, brighter, and more harmonious garden." %}